Ravencentric/ravencentric.github.io/content/projects.md

 obfuscated RAR archives which then get split into articles.
 They then write this obfuscated nonsense in the NZB file, which means you can no longer statically parse it to get any metadata.
 And obfuscating the NZB is worse than useless.
-You only really wanna obfuscate the data you're uploading, because once you have the NZB you can download the file regardless.
+You only really wanna obfuscate the data, because once you have the NZB you can download the file regardless.
 The RAR step may have served some purpose 20 years ago but it's entirely wasteful now.
 It's probably a mix of history, people following existing practices blindly, and the misconception that RARing is necessary for obfuscation and/or